BeyondLabsEY/webapp-boilerplate/README.md

 # webapp-boilerplate
 A front-end web app to start a new project from scratch.

-## Structure

-### Favicon generator
-You can use [this favicon generator](https://realfavicongenerator.net/) to customize you application.
-It would help you with that little icon shown in your browser's tab.

-After you load your icon and set all the instructions, download the favicon package, unzip it and replace all files in the folder ```src/assets/favicon```.
-If necessary, update the ```favicon.js``` file according to your needs, all the magic happens there.

 ## Must have
 Node + NPM installed globally on your computer.